Texas Rental Agreement

 Common Rental Agreements in Texas

-• Texas Real Estate Commission Seller’s Temporary Residential Lease – This template is only for use by licensees of the Texas Real Estate Commission (TREC), for a property seller to occupy the property after a sale closing, for no more than 90 days.
+• Texas Real Estate Commission Seller’s Temporary Residential Lease – This template is for licensees of the Texas Real Estate Commission (TREC), for a property seller to occupy the property after a sale closing, for no more than 90 days.
 Unlike most rental agreements, this contract calculates rent payments day by day, rather than monthly.

 Texas Required Lease Disclosures

 • Parking Rules Disclosure (required for some leases) – Texas landlords who want to set parking rules must provide a copy of the rules along with the lease agreement, for the tenant to sign.
-The attachment must say “PARKING” or “PARKING RULES” in capitalized, underlined, bolded font.
+The attachment must say “Parking” or “Parking Rules” in capitalized, underlined, or bolded font.

-• Emergency Phone Number Disclosure (required for some leases) – Texas properties with an on-site management office must provide an emergency phone number in the lease which is available24 hours per day for emergencies..
+• Emergency Phone Number Disclosure (required for some leases) – Texas properties with an on-site management office must provide an emergency phone number in the lease which is available 24 hours per day for emergencies.

 • Right to Repairs Disclosure (required for all leases) – Texas leases must include a bold, underlined reminder that tenants have a right to request repairs and remedies for habitability purposes.